NivedhN160/HelicopterGame-with-helicopter-drawn-using-Allegro5/README.md

-# Helicopter Game
+# Helicopter Game (Allegro 5)

-This is a 2D side-scrolling helicopter game built using C++ and Allegro 5.
-The goal is to control a helicopter and avoid crashing into obstacles while surviving as long as possible.
-The game features realistic gravity-based movement and a simple but addictive gameplay loop.
+This is a 2D side-scrolling helicopter game built in C++ using the Allegro 5 graphics library.
+The objective is to control a helicopter through a scrolling environment, avoiding obstacles and surviving for as long as possible.
+This project demonstrates basic physics, graphics rendering, and keyboard input handling in a game loop.

 ---

 ## Overview

-- Built with C++ and the Allegro 5 game library
+- Developed in C++ with Allegro 5
-- Keyboard-controlled helicopter physics
-- Basic collision detection
+- Simple physics-based movement (gravity + upward thrust)
+- Side-scrolling gameplay
+- Real-time obstacle avoidance
-- Score increases based on survival time
+- Score increases with time survived
-- Designed to be lightweight and fast

 ---

 ## Controls

-- UP Arrow Key: Move the helicopter upward
+- **UP Arrow Key**: Apply thrust and move the helicopter upward
-- Release key: Helicopter descends due to gravity
+- **Release Key**: Helicopter descends due to gravity
-- Avoid obstacles to stay alive and keep scoring
+- **Avoid obstacles** to keep playing
+- **Game ends** on collision

 ---